Watauga Board of Elections releases statement on modems in voting machines

-BOONE — It has recently come to the attention of the Watauga County Board of Elections that modems were removed from ballot-counting machines used by the Board in county elections, the board announced in a Dec.
+BOONE — It recently came to the attention of the Watauga County Board of Elections that modems were removed from ballot-counting machines used in county elections, the board announced in a Dec.
 9 press release.

 Before being removed, these modems had never been used.
 Given the importance of a fair and transparent election process, the board stated it wished, with this announcement, to make relevant information promptly available to the public.